kledsonhugo/azure-ado-selfagent/README.md

 > **Note**

 > Microsoft Learn allows [Create a build pipeline with Azure Pipelines](https://learn.microsoft.com/en-us/training/modules/create-a-build-pipeline/?view=azure-devops) for good understanding of Azure DevOps Pipelines.
-It is very recommended prior to proceed.<br><br>
+It is very recommended prior to proceed.

 1. Go to your organization and select a project.